-1. Describe how the district will carry out its responsibilities to support and improve schools identified as comprehensive or targeted under paragraphs (1) and 1111(d).
-(Section 1112(b)(3))
+1. Describe how the district will carry out its responsibilities to support and improve schools identified as comprehensive or targeted under paragraphs (1) and (2) of section 1111(d).\ (Section 1112(b)(3)) Section 1111(d)

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.